donatj/Boomerang.work/getting_started.md

 ### Sample

-The following is a very simple example test that ensures a call returns the HTTP status code `418`.
+The following is a simple example that ensures a call returns the HTTP status code `200`.

 {% highlight php %}
 <?php